nebari-dev/nebari/docs/source/installation/configuration.md

 To take advantage of the auto-scaling and dask-distributed computing capabilities, QHub can be deployed on a handful of the most commonly used cloud providers.
-QHub utilizes many of the resources these cloud providers have to offer, however, at It's core, is the Kubernetes engine (or service).
+QHub utilizes many of the resources these cloud providers have to offer, however, at it's core, is the Kubernetes engine (or service).
 Each cloud provider has slightly different ways Kubernetes is configured but fear not, all of this is handled by QHub.

 Listed below are the cloud providers QHub currently supports.